coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/stake-btc-guide.md

 * Specify the amount of Bitcoin you’d like to delegate.
 The minimum amount to delegate is **0.01 Bitcoin**.
 * Setting the lock time determines when your staked Bitcoin will be unlocked and available again for redemption or re-delegation.
   * You can input values by selecting inside the lock time box or clicking on the calendar icon to select the date and click “OK” to proceed.
   * The default lock time is set to a month in advance.
-The minimum lock time is **10 days**.
 * Specify the network priority speed for your transaction

 <p align="center">